 The 2020 Atlantic hurricane season was the most active in history—and the fifth costliest.
-This trend is only expected to continue, as many meteorologists are predicting another highly active season in 2021.
+As predicted by meteorologists, this trend has continued, with another active hurricane season in full swing.

 Fortunately, there are things you can do as a homeowner to prepare for the upcoming hurricane season.

 These coverages already come with your home policy, but you may want to increase your limits to better prepare for hurricane season:

 - Replacement Cost Contents – If you ever need to replace the belongings in your home, this coverage will pay to replace them at today’s prices—not their depreciated value.

 - Mold Coverage – We’ll pay up to $10,000 to repair damage to your home or property caused by caused by fungi, wet or dry rot, or bacteria.
 You can also increase the limit if you want.

 For even greater hurricane preparation, consider these optional coverages:

 - Neptune Flood Coverage – Adding this coverage to your home insurance policy will protect your home and its contents from damage caused by rising water.